 One combination that I especially like is chocolate and coffee together.
 We already know that a great way to enhance the flavor of a chocolate item is to add some espresso powder to it.
 You see that in Dark Chocolate Hot Fudge, Tiramisu Truffles, and Black & White Cookie Cake.

 That small amount of coffee flavor lends a foundation to the chocolate without showing itself.
-Add a little more coffee and you get mocha.
+Add a little more coffee and you get mocha (like in these Mocha Chocolate Truffle Cookies).

-Kahlua, a coffee-flavored rum from Mexico, is a great way to add coffee flavor.
+Kahlua, a coffee-flavored rum from Mexico, is a great way to add coffee flavor with a kick to a recipe.
 It contains two separate components, the coffee and the rum.
 Both are created separately using slow and careful processes, then they are blended together and aged for four months before bottling.
+Kahlua is often used in cocktails, like this RumChata White Russian.

-Just know that, unlike the Kahlua Cake mentioned above, the alcohol isn’t cooked out.
+Kahlua: Use a good quality liqueur, as you will taste it - now is not the time for cheap spirits.
+And unlike the Kahlua Cake mentioned above, the alcohol isn’t cooked out.
 Depending on how much you add, there will be a kick.
-Case in point, my Dark Chocolate Whisky Fudge.
-That recipe features one full cup of whisky, and yes, that's noticeable!
 You can cut back the Kahlua to ¼ cup if you want the fudge to be less potent.
+It shouldn't be given to children and isn't pregnancy-friendly either way.

 How to make chocolate fudge with Kahlua